jimernest90/the-camelot-experience/readme.md

 # The Camelot experience
 ![](img/website.gif)<br>
 The camelot experience is supposed to simulate a website for family vacations.
-However, it is set in the fictional Camelot.<br>
+However, it is set in the fictional Camelot.
 It mimics the excursion family ticket prices i.e the zoo, museums, etc.
 ### The Technologies
 I used equal parts html and css for this project.
 A little javascript used as well.
 The animations were done in css via keyframes and scale.
 The site is primarily flexbox.<br>